-But what if an employee works in both a tipped and a non-tipped capacity, such as a line cook and window service attendant?
+But what if an employee works in both a tipped and a non-tipped capacity?
+This could include a line cook and window service attendant.
 The tip credit is available only for the hours spent by the employee in the tipped occupation.

 So how are you supposed to handle tips that are charged on a credit card?
 You must pay the credit card company a percentage on each sale, and the employer may pay the employee the tip, less that percentage.

 RELATED: The Complete Human Resources Guide For Food Trucks